Catherine B. Reynolds brings to the world of philanthropy the same energy and entrepreneurial

 Mrs. Reynolds was selected by Businessweek magazine as one of the 50 most philanthropic

-a current or former Trustee of New York University, Vanderbilt University, Harvard Kennedy School's Center for Public Leadership, the John
+or former Trustee of New York University, Vanderbilt University, the John F. Kennedy Center

-D.C.
-College Access Program, National Geographic International Advisory Council,
+Theater of Harlem, D.C.
+College Access Program, National Geographic International Advisory

-Inova Fairfax Hospital, and the American Academy of Achievement.
-She also funds the MIT YouPitch
+Council, Inova Fairfax Hospital, and the American Academy of Achievement.
+Mrs. Reynolds served

 Mrs. Reynolds has received honorary degrees from Georgetown University, Morehouse